Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

-We collaborated with the `Promise<Pending>` group (comprising Shitao Gong, Gengyu Wang, Jiayi Wang, Shangxuan Tang), to create **an immersive metaverse game** (experience the game [here](http://121.4.67.20:8080/)) that breaths life into the world of synthetic biology.
-The game is set in a distant future where humanity dispatches robots to explore a second home.
+Aiming at developing an educational tool which is both entertaining and scientific, so as to achieve efficient publicity effects among the population, we collaborated with the `Promise<Pending>` group in Fudan University (team leader: [Shitao Gong](https://2021.igem.org/Team:Fudan/Team#shitao-gong), a iGEMer in 2021 and 2022; team member: Gengyu Wang, Jiayi Wang, Shangxuan Tang), to create **an immersive metaverse game** (experience the game [**here**](http://121.4.67.20:8080/)), which is set in a distant future where humanity dispatches robots to explore a second home.
 In this intriguing virtual world, players navigate robots to **uncover scattered genetic "parts", assemble gene circuits**, and fulfill exploration missions.